flxbe/prototag/README.rst

     ptag -t idea,python -a jan ~/protocols

-The directory is optional and defaults to the current working directory.This is therefore equivalent to
+The directory is optional and defaults to the current working directory.
+This is therefore equivalent to

 .. code-block:: bash